Forrest Tucker: Later career

-After the run of F Troop ended, Tucker returned to films in character roles like The Night They Raided Minsky's (1969), Barquero (1970), Chisum (1970), Welcome Home, Johnny Bristol (1972), and Cancel My Reservation (1972).
+After the run of F Troop ended, Tucker returned to films in character roles such as The Night They Raided Minsky's (1969), Barquero (1970), Chisum (1970), Welcome Home, Johnny Bristol (1972), and Cancel My Reservation (1972).
 He had the lead in The Wild McCullochs (1975) and was a supporting actor in the television movie A Real American Hero (1978).

 On television, Tucker was a frequent guest star, including a total of six appearances on Gunsmoke and the recurring role of Jarvis Castleberry, Flo's estranged father on the 1976–1985 TV series, Alice and its spinoff, Flo.
 He also appeared as a guest star on The Bionic Woman as J.T.
 Conners.

 Tucker was a regular on three series after F Troop: Dusty's Trail (1973) with Bob Denver; The Ghost Busters (1975) which reunited him with F Troop co-star Larry Storch; and Filthy Rich playing Big Guy Beck (1982–83).
-He continued to be active on stage as well, starring in the national productions of Plaza Suite, Show Boat and That Championship Season.
+He continued to be active on stage, as well, starring in the national productions of Plaza Suite, Show Boat, and That Championship Season.

 Tucker returned to the big screen, after an absence of several years, in the Cannon Films action film Thunder Run (1986), playing the hero, trucker Charlie Morrison.
 His final film appearance was Outtakes, a low-budget imitation of The Groove Tube.